 Given that Harry Potter fans tend to be big readers, it’s not all that surprising that they also tend to be big fans of clever wordplay.
 Some fans have actually worked some great Harry Potter puns into the names of their dogs – something that will certainly make them giggle, and leave their dogs confused.

 After all, why just have a dog when you can have a Gryffindog?
 Maybe your smart dog is more of Ruffyndor, a Ravenpaw, or a Hufflepup?
 Regardless, all of these dogs probably go to Dogwarts with Hairy Pawter and Pansy Barkinson.
-Fortunately, your dog is going to keep loving you no matter how bad the pun, so feel free to use one of these silly names.
+Fortunately, your dog loves you no matter how bad the pun, so feel free to use one of these silly names.

 How to Choose a Harry Potter Name for Your Dog